 Like I wrote at the beginning, Argentina stands for Tango.
 Therefore, all over Buenos Aires are joints where people are actually dancing for…well, I’d say rather passion than fun.

-And then there is a number of larger venues where this intimate, passionate dance is transformed into some sort of Las Vegas spectacle – more choreography than cuore.
+And then there is a number of larger venues where they transform this intimate, passionate dance into some sort of Las Vegas spectacle.
+Far more choreography than corazon.

 The fact the overpriced entrance fee includes not only a supposedly authentic Argentine dinner.
 They also offer a shuttle service from and to your accommodation.
 The perfect Tango bubble.